Gov. Kate Brown updates Oregon’s county risk levels

 The most recent data on the Oregon Health Authority’s website shows that Coos County, which is along the coast, reported 376 cases per 100,000 people.
 Douglas County, which borders Coos County, reported 243 cases per 100,000 people.

-For more than two months the the Portland tri-county area fell in the “extreme risk” category until February.
+For more than two months the Portland tri-county area fell in the “extreme risk” category until February.
 The metro area continues to improve, most recently reporting 62 cases per 100,000 people and a positivity rate of 2.2%.

-Multnomah will move into the “moderate risk” tier on Friday.
+Multnomah will move into the “moderate risk” tier Friday.
 Under the new level, indoor dining and gyms can increase to 50% maximum occupancy or 100 people, whichever is smaller.

-In addition, retail stores in “moderate risk” counties can increase their capacity to 75% occupancy and outdoor entertainment establishments can have a maximum of 150 people.
+In addition, retail stores in “moderate risk” counties can increase their capacity to 75% occupancy, and outdoor entertainment establishments can have a maximum of 150 people.

 On Tuesday, the Oregon Health Authority reported 517 new confirmed COVID-19 cases, bringing the state total to 158,007.
 The death toll is 2,303.